the national CARILLON : hurry to where they still (bloom)

 It’s a memorial, not for the Queen, but for what we’ve lost here, and what we need to learn to see.
 One day, I want to see a spring festival of flowers by the lake, one that celebrates the flora of this land, and of this Ngunnawal and Ngambri Country.

-Purchasing an archival print supports Lymesmith’s Brutal Transformations paste-up project, to bring free, high-quality poster art to city streets.
+Purchasing archival prints supports Lymesmith’s Brutal Transformations paste-up project, to bring free, high-quality poster art to city streets.
+Get in touch to commission a Brutal Transformation artwork of your building, or to purchase prints.

 Deakin Office